rhul-compsoc/SimpleGUICS2Pygame/README.rst

 Note that
 =========

-* SimpleGUITk_ is an *other implementation*, using Tkinter and some others packages.
+* SimpleGUITk_ is an *other implementation* of SimpleGUI of CodeSkulptor, using Tkinter and some others packages.
 It is really less complete and not updated.
 However it works for some programs.

 * simplegui_ is a Python package which has the same name as SimpleGUI of CodeSkulptor, but it is *totally something else*.